algolia/react-nouislider/README.md

 Currently using [Algolia's fork](https://github.com/algolia/noUiSlider) of noUiSlider to allow setting ranges dynamically and other fixes to be merged in upstream project.

+## Documentation

+All the options used in react-nouislider are then passed to noUiSlider.
+See the [noUiSlider documentation](http://refreshless.com/nouislider/) before opening issues.

 ## Usage

 ```sh